 - 3.2 Chinese Sales Agents don’t do Marketing

-- 3.3 Working with a local partner = a lack of control
+- 3.3 Real Estate in China: Working with a local partner = a lack of control

-- 3.4 Direct lead generation & digital marketing is the most efficient approach in China
+- 3.4 Direct leads generation & digital marketing is the most efficient approach in China

 - 3.5 Direct lead Generation = more control